 I want to point out that in the book, Universal Principles of Design, There are 125 principles (I think!) mentioned to come up with an effective UX design.
 That said, seven UX Design principles are most often mentioned and utilized throughout the process, with UX Design principles examples, of course!

 The essential principle in UX design is to make the product or service user-focused.
 You would come to notice that any great design has always been a heavenly match of form and function because, at its core, this principle combats a pervasive issue of providing real-life users with an excellent experience.

-Applying this principle involves stepping into the users’ shoe and walking a mile – everyday tasks one would use it for and keeping those significant concerns in mind.
+Applying this principle involves stepping into the users’ shoes and walking a mile – everyday tasks one would use it for and keeping those significant concerns in mind.

 Smaller businesses build their user feedback mechanisms, whereas corporations have the luxury of a dedicated UX research team.

 Maintaining consistency is a more specific principle of UX design.
-If you look at the bigger picture, consistency means that designs and functionality of the product or service stay the same all across the board.
-One must recognise that many successful brands utilise similar templates in their UI to maintain flow.
+If you look at the bigger picture, consistency means that the designs and functionality of the product or service stay the same all across the board.
+One must recognize that many successful brands utilize similar templates in their UI to maintain flow.

 For this reason, businesses remain consistent knowing that users would revisit and it’s imperative to respect that notion.
 One must create the product or service around familiarity, as the more familiar it is, the easier it will be to use.